 Economic Policy | Economics | Growth and Development | International Economics

 Wilber, Julia, "A New Kind of Middle Man: Looking at Fair Trade in Nepal" (2009).
 Independent Study Project (ISP) Collection.
-Paper 799.
+799.